-7 Asian men who were showstoppers on the Cannes Red Carpet
+7 Asian men who were showstoppers on the Cannes red carpet

 The Cannes Film Festival’s prestigious red-carpet event is not only a celebration of cinema but also a platform for actors to showcase their impeccable sense of fashion.
 As such, over the years, Asian celebrities have not shied away from flaunting their stunning and unique style choices on the Cannes Red Carpet.
 While it’s typically the women who usually get much of the media attention in this regard, the men too have been bringing their A-game on the red carpet.

-With the 2023 Cannes Film Festival right around the corner, let’s take a closer look at the captivating fashion moments of Asian actors and direcrtors on the Cannes red carpet while exploring their individual styles and possible influences on global fashion trends.
+So, with the 2023 Cannes Film Festival right around the corner, let’s take a closer look at the captivating fashion moments of Asian actors and directors on the Cannes red carpet while exploring their individual styles and possible influences on global fashion trends.

-Cannes red carpet: Six Asian men who left us impressed over the years
+Cannes red carpet: Seven Asian men who left us impressed over the years

 Lee Jung-Jae